svampkorg/moody.nvim/README.md

             -- using right padding.
             right_padding = 2,
         },
-        -- extend the cursorline to cover line numbers. extend_to_linenr = true,
+        -- Set *default_cursorline* to true if you want to have just the linenr highlighted with normal CursorLine default_cursorline = false,
-        -- extend_to_linenr_visual enables moodys built in statuscolumn to cover linenr in -- visual selection to show the visual range of the selection highlighted by -- Visual hl group.
+        -- Set *extend_to_linenr* to true to extend the CursorLine into line numbers extend_to_linenr = true,
-        extend_to_linenr_visual = false,
+        -- Set *extend_to_signs* to true to extend the CursorLine into signs extend_to_signs = true,
-        -- setting reduce_cursorline to true will reduce the moodys cursorline to.. nothing!
+        -- Set *extend_to_folds* to true to extend the CursorLine into folds extend_to_folds = true,
-        -- It will make the cursorline have the default value of whatever cursorline has in the -- default "hightlight namespace", 0.
-TLDR: no moody change in cursorline with ModeChanged. reduce_cursorline = false,
+        -- Moody has it's own statuscolumn implementatin.
+With it, you can have a different -- way of visualising folds.
+There's also the addition of a better view of visually -- selected lines.
-        -- fold_options.enabled also enables the built in SignColumn in moody.
-These folds takes a bit of a different -- approach to showing folds and their range.
-Try it out and see if you like it :) If not you can use -- the SignColumn as is, with extend_to_linenr.
-It will then only show diagnostic signs and linenr.
+		moody_column = {
-        -- This requires nvim-ufo, and will possibly break your current custom SignColumn (if you have any) fold_options = {
+			enabled = true,
-            enabled = false,
+            linenr_to_code_separator = "",
-            -- these are two colors you can specifiy which will be used to generate a gradient -- with one step for each fold level, specified by vim.o.foldnestmax start_color = "#C1C1C1",
+            -- these are two colors you can specifiy which will be used to generate a gradient -- with one step for each fold level, specified by vim.o.foldnestmax folds_start_color = tokyonight_moon.fg,
-            end_color = "#2F2F2F",
+			folds_end_color = tokyonight_moon.bg_highlight,
 		},
     },
   }
 ```